TNG/ArchUnit/README.md

 }
 ```

-Additionally tests can also be specified as methods that take `JavaClasses` as input, which will result in reusing
+Tests can also be specified as methods that take `JavaClasses` as input, which will result in reusing
 the cached classes as well:

 ```Java